cernbox/smashbox/testplan/testplan_mobile.md

 # Testplan for updating the mobile app

+_If you have already installed the test version some of the steps may not be applicable_

 1. Make sure you have the current production version of the mobile app installed, you are logged in and it works.
 2. Exercise basic functions with production version
    1. Download/pin some files for download (locally cached)